neo-project/docs/docs/en-us/network/private-chain/solo.md

    }
    ```

-Start NEO-GUI and open a.json, if you see the connection number in the lower left corner is not 0 and the client has been downloading the blocks, the client has been successfully connected to the private chain.
+Start Neo-GUI and open a.json, if you see the connection number in the lower left corner is not 0 and the client has been downloading the blocks, the client has been successfully connected to the private chain.

 ### Transferring NEO/GAS